MEET THE TEAM

 In 2.5 years I have logged over 1200 dives.
 200 of them being on CCR ( Closed Circuit Rebreather), totaling well over 300 hours on CCR.
 I worked my way up through the ranks from Open Water to Master Diver.
 Then I jumped into professional diving as a Divemaster and Assistant Instructor.
 The technical realm is where I love to spend my time whether it be in a set of doubles or full-out trimix deep on my rebreather.
 I love diving.

 Come join us.
 Let me share my passion with you and teach you how to enjoy the life under the surface.
 Let’s go diving!!!!

 I’m a Buckeye transplant in AZ.
 I started my diving at the request of my brother wanting to dive for Megalodon shark teeth in the shark tooth capital of the world, Venice Florida.
 I’m very happy that those sharks are long dead!
 The first couple of dives were fun, visibility was 2-3 feet.
 After not finding many teeth or seeing much aquatic life I decided to dive in the Florida Keys.
 That’s when I fell in love with diving – warm, clear water with tons of fish.
 It’s diving in a salt water aquarium.
 Certified in 2012 and my only regret is I don’t dive more often.

 I love seeing new divers “get it” and start a long-term love affair with diving.
 My favorite spot is Truk Lagoon in Micronesia.
 It’s full of history and wrecks, wrecks and more wrecks.
-Recently certified on a Hollis rebreather I’m looking forward to multiple trips back to Truk.
+Certified on a Hollis rebreather I’m looking forward to multiple trips back to Truk.
 I’m always ready to share this underwater world with new and existing divers and helping them increase skills.

 Retail Associate, Divemaster